1. What is the Highland Village?

 2. Is there food service on site?

 There is no food service on site.
-However, there are a number of options near by.
-The Folk & Frolic Pub is located next door to the Highland Village (We share the same driveway!)
-Located nearby is the Wheelhouse Café in Narrows (5 min) and Darby’s Old Church Kitchen in McKinnon’s Harbour (7 min).
-As well, the Beaver Cove Take Out is located in Beaver Cove (20 min) and there are various food establishments in Whycocomagh (30 min).
+However, there are a number of options in the Iona area.
+The Folk & Frolic Pub and Jill’s Chocolates Cafe (http://jillschocolates.com) at the Iona Heights Inn (www.ionaheightsinn.com) are located next door to the Highland Village (we share the same driveway!)
+Other local options include the Wheelhouse Café (http://www.grandnarrowswaterfront.com/wheelhouse.html) in Grand Narrows (5 min) and Darby’s Old Church Kitchen in McKinnon’s Harbour (7 min).
+As well, the Beaver Cove Take Out is located in Beaver Cove (20 min) and there are various food establishments in Whycocomagh and Eskasoni (30 min).

 3. Can we take our pets?